Aral-Sarrafi/Model_Predictive_Controller/README.md

 <img src="Equations.jpg" width="450">

 * **Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.**

+The values are used based on the suggestion from Udacity office hours for the MPC project. **N=10** and **dt=0.1**.
+With these values the model will predict the future states of the vehicle up to **N * dt = 1 Sec**, and finds the best controll inputs to minimize the cost function over this **1 sec** window.

+I also tried **N = 15** predicting the state up to **1.5 Sec**, the performance of **N = 10** seemed more reasnable.

 * **If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.**

+All the waypoint were transfromed to the vechiles coordinate system.
+Transforming the waypoints to the vehicles coordinate system makes it easier to fit a polynomial by making the vehicle coordinate system origin as **(0,0)** and the orientation is also zero, we dont have to compentsate for those in the rest of the simulation.

 * **The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.**